 Now, there are a few tweaks you can make to customize this widget and make it more efficient.

-Decide where it should be displayed
+Decide where the form should be displayed

 If you don’t want to place the support request form sitewide, think of the pages where people are more likely to have questions or where they are likely to go if they have one.
 Typically, Home page and instructions related pages are a good place to start, but don’t forget you can also add this widget on the Intranet, or right in the app.

-Connect the form to your business software
+Connect the support request form to your business software

 Set up an autoresponder

 Finally, you can create a short email message that will be automatically sent to everyone who fills out the form (given you’ve added the email capture field).
-Use it to inform customers how long they may expect to wait for a reply, provide them with links to helpful resources, or encourage to follow you on social media.
+Use it to inform customers how long they may expect to wait for a reply, provide them with links to helpful resources, or encourage them to follow you on social media.
 Enable the autoresponder feature and type your message on the Notifications tab.